There are so so many kinds of skin rejuvenation.

 Do people like microdermabrasion?
 On RealSelf, microdermabrasion gets an 89% "Worth It" rating based on 36 ratings over the last 24 months.
 It gets a 73% "Worth It" rating based on 216 ratings over all time.

 How much does it cost?
 According to RealSelf, the average cost is $175, but it can range anywhere from $25 to $800 based on 243 reviews.
 4 - 6 treatments are recommended to get the best result.

 Botox & Other Botulinum Toxins for Wrinkles

-Botox and other botulinum toxins work well on crow's feet and frown lines.
-Recent studies have shown Botox Cosmetic injections resulted in increased elasticity and pliability of the skin that lasted about 4 months.
+Recent studies have shown Botox Cosmetic increased skin elasticity and pliability for about 4 months.

 There is no downtime, but you must wait about 2 weeks for the medicine to take full effect.
 If you have more questions, read our article, Considering Botox? and How much Botox will you need?
 How much will your Botox cost?

 How much does Botox cost?
 The average cost per treatment runs about $550 according to RealSelf.com.
 This number is based on 12,686 patient reviews.
 (Those reviews show a price range anywhere from $25 to $1,050.
 BUT THE LOW NUMBERS may be the cost per unit - usually $10-$25 - instead of the total cost of one treatment.)

 The deeper the line / wrinkle, the more units of Botox are needed.
 Most people get Botox injections every 3 1/2 months.
 Manufacturers do not recommend getting them any more frequently than every 3 months.

 Sometimes there are sales or discounts - usually for people who regularly get Botox.